 Our Phlebotomy Technician program is designed to teach the knowledge in technical and procedural aspects of basic phlebotomy, including the collection of blood specimens and venipuncture required to become a Phlebotomy Technician.
 The Phlebotomy Technician program includes theory and hands-on instruction.
 The program will teach students the concepts of Introduction to Phlebotomy & Infection Control, Legal Issues in Healthcare, Introduction to Human Anatomy & Physiology, Phlebotomy Equipment & Supplies, Phlebotomy Procedures, and Phlebotomy Fundamental Essentials.
 This program is designed for learners who want to advance their career, or interested in starting a career in the medical field to become a phlebotomy technician.
 This is a comprehensive 80-hour program.
+This program is great for those who live in and around Stamford, CT/Port Chester, NY/ Norwalk, CT/ New Haven, CT/ and Hamden, CT.

 Who Should Attend?